microsoft/promptflow/docs/cloud/azureai/runtime-change-log.md

 ### 20240222.v3

 #### New features
-- Support c# batch run in eager mode.
+- Added support for executing C# batch runs in eager mode.
-- Support specify worker number for batch run.
+- Introduced the ability to specify the number of workers for batch runs.
-- Support specify batch run timeout.
+- Implemented functionality to define a timeout for batch runs.

 #### Bugs fixed
 NA